Second COVID-19 Congressional Town Hall

-(NEXSTAR) – Members of Congress from Upstate New York speak on the issues affecting their regions during the COVID-19 Pandemic at 7 p.m.
+(NEXSTAR) — Members of Congress from Upstate New York spoke on the issues affecting their regions during the COVID-19 Pandemic.
 Several regions of New York have moved into the first phase of reopening the state.

 The following seven representatives participated in a COVID-19 Congressional Town Hall moderated by Tim Lake at the end of April.
-Tuesday, they continue the conversation with a second event exploring the challenges surround coronavirus and answering your questions.
+Tuesday, they continued the conversation with a second event that explored the challenges surrounding the novel coronavirus and answered viewer questions.

 Rep. Anthony Brindisi